awhitney42/YumYumDonut/README.md

 `2 pokev,50:pokev+1,80:pokev+21,3:pokev+28,1:pokev+39,1:gosub8:gosub8`

-- pokev,50:pokev+1,80 : If you recall **v** controls the sprites.
+- pokev,50:pokev+1,80 : If you recall, **v** controls the sprites.
 These two lines set the X and Y position of Sprite 0 (panda).
 The position of Sprite 1 (donut) will be later set to random coordinates.
 The X and Y values of 50 and 80 respectively get the panda sprite visible and positioned on the screen.
 - pokev+21,3 : This is a bitmask byte to enable (make visible) the sprites.
 Setting this to a value of 3 (2+1) enables Sprites 0 and 1.
 - pokev+28,1 : This turns on multi-color mode for the sprites.
 Setting this to a value of 1 enables multi-color mode for only Sprite 0, allowing the panda to have the black and white color pattern.
 - pokev+39,1 : This sets the main sprite color of the panda sprite to be white.